yingliu1206/Fraud-detection-In-Health-Care/README.md

 * There is not a significant difference in model performance between using all features and using selected features.
 However, we do observe slightly better performance in some models when using all features.
 * From XGBoost, important features are listed as below to classify the claims.
 ![image](https://github.com/yingliu1206/Fraud-detection-In-Health-Care/assets/71619071/b5c97d8d-f076-413b-b4dd-71ee69bea5f7)
-* The modality rate, outpatient reimbursement, and outpatient deductible amount exhibit distinct trends between labels 0 and 1.
+* The number of states, number of counties, outpatient reimbursement, and outpatient deductible amount exhibit distinct trends between labels 0 and 1.
 Fraudulent providers are typically billed with high outpatient reimbursement claims, and the deductible amount is also usually higher.
+Additionally, they cover a wider range of areas compared to non-fraudulent providers and are more likely to include multiple physicians and physician types in a claim.

 ## Limitations:
 * Dataset：